 “[Work in the metaverse] will cut down on things like business travel and commuting, which can have real effects on people’s personal lives,” she told me.
 “This will become a seamless way to quickly jump into an interaction with a team member no matter their location or physical limitations.”

 Based on Meta’s predictions for the coming years of remote work, integrating the metaverse into our daily lives may very well be the future of corporate America.
 My only real complaint is the strain it put on my eyes.
-A few hours after my time in the metaverse, my favorite coworker told me she was giving her notice.
+A few hours after my time in the metaverse, my favourite coworker told me she was giving her notice.
 I was immediately heartbroken and started to cry — but after a minute or so, I realized I wasn’t crying any actual tears because my eyes were so dry from metaversing for hours.
 That night and many eye drops later, I still could barely muster a tear.
 Maybe it’s chronic dry eye, maybe it’s the metaverse.

 Interviews have been edited for length and clarity.